What is it and why does your business need it?

 We backup all customer data to our own encrypted servers, rather than datacentres.
 This ensures your critical data is secure and accessible in the event of an emergency should we need to restore it manually.

-We have the technology, knowledge and experience alongside our Director and GDPR practitioner Ragnar, to help keep your business secure.
+As a top company providing small business IT support, we have the technology, knowledge and experience alongside our Director and GDPR practitioner Ragnar, to help keep your business secure.

-Encryption and GDPR?
+Encryption and GDPR

 Encryption is recommended by the ICO, as a method to achieving GDPR compliance.
 But what is GDPR compliance?
 The GDPR sets out data security principles including: fairness, lawfulness and transparency; purpose limitation; data minimization; data quality; security, integrity and confidentiality.
 Read more about GDPR here.